1200bps/llmcord.py/README.md

 Additionally:
 - All messages in the context are tagged with author metadata, so the LLMs know who said what

+### Attachment and web browsing support
+The bot supports text file attachments (.md, .c, .py, .json, etcetera) and image attachments (when using vision models).
+The bot can view webpages, too—ping the bot with a link and it will see the full text contents of the page (up to 2,000 words).

+`TODO: web search support, webpage caching/RAG`

 ### Choose any LLM
 llmcord.py supports remote models from:
 - [OpenAI API](https://platform.openai.com/docs/models)